Monday, December 18, 2017

 The swing

 That swing stayed put for several years.
 It was pretty in it's little spot by the house.
-It was a pain in the patoot to move, and the kids had to be told several times not to try to "swing" in it it like you do on the ones at the playground.
+It was a pain to move, and the kids had to be told several times not to try to "swing" in it it like you do on the ones at the playground.
 But we didn't sit in it much anyway.
 That is, until I asked him to take it up to Highlands.
 He perched it on the top of the hill, looking out towards the lake, just in front of a firepit, and we sit in it every time we visit.

-And I think, "maybe this is exactly what I wanted, after all".
+And I think, maybe this is exactly what I wanted, after all

 Sunday, June 11, 2017